-Conservation Area

-Character Appraisal

-Gayfield

 The Gayfield Estate, owned by James Jolie, lay beyond the eastern boundary of the Northern New Town between East London Street and Leith Walk, the main thoroughfare to Leith.
 Jolie, a solicitor, began feuing part of the area in 1785.
 From around 1807, Hugh Cairncross, a former assistant of Robert Adam, designed a layout for the Gayfield Estate which was less formal than the earlier New Town developments.
 Gayfield Square, a large rectangle opening onto Leith Walk, contained tenement blocks, villas and a row of smaller houses.
-Broughton Place was lined with two-storey palace fronted blocks similar to Heriot Row but on a smaller scale.
+Broughton Place was lined with two-storey palace blocks similar to Heriot Row but on a smaller scale.
 Forth Street and Hart Street, by Robert Burn, on Heriot Trust land, are similar in scale.

 The western section of Gayfield, between Union Street and Broughton Street, consists of roughly regular rectilinear streets fronted by late Georgian terraces of tenements.
-Towards the east, the formal grid of streets is based around the development of

-Gayfield Square which structures the area and is surrounded by a fringe of less regular development which contains significant pockets of piecemeal redevelopment.
+Towards the east, the formal grid of streets is based around the development of Gayfield Square which structures the area and is surrounded by a fringe of less regular development which contains significant pockets of piecemeal redevelopment.

-Conservation Area

-Character Appraisal
+Gayfield has a substantial residential population amongst other uses.
+This variety has been extended by redevelopment and by the conversion of residential property to office use.
+Shop units occupy the street level accommodation along Leith Walk and Broughton Street and occasional shop uses are present in Union Street and other locations.

 Calton

-The decision in 1814 to site a prison next to the Bridewell prompted the Council to improve access to Calton Hill by building a bridge over the Calton Valley.
+The decision in 1814 to site a felons' prison next to the Bridewell prompted the Council to improve access to Calton Hill by building a bridge over the Calton Valley.
 Work began in 1815 with Robert Stevenson appointed as engineer and Archibald Elliot as architect.
-A single developer built all the properties along Waterloo Place, ensuring that Elliot's conception of a grand entrance to the city was consistently executed.
+A single developer built all the buildings along Waterloo Place, ensuring that Elliot's conception of a grand entrance to the city was consistently executed.

 Improved access to the Calton Hill prompted the Town Council to conduct a competition for a design to develop the hill and its northern flank.
 Although the competition was inconclusive, the Council accepted the guiding advice of their architect William Stark for a picturesque improvement following a plan and report of 1819 produced by his pupil William Henry Playfair.

 Playfairs' plan retained the hilltop as public open space with development of the Hill limited to its mid-level, served by an extended Princes Street.
 A tree flanked, grand lower London Road was also proposed to link up with Leith Walk.

 The sides of the Hill were to be planted informally with a canopy of deciduous woodland.
 The street layout was set to converge on the Hill to provide framed views of the woodland and hilltop skyline.
 Within this large composition Playfair created sweeping panoramas and important point vistas at differing heights up the hill.